 Corrective action is taken when an employee has not conformed to performance or conduct expectations.
 University policy does not require corrective action be taken in any formal steps or order, and recognizes that the determination of appropriate corrective action will depend on the facts and circumstances of the particular situation.
-Moreover, some forms of conduct, including any form of misconduct, warrant immediate termination.
+Moreover, some forms of conduct, including any form of gross misconduct, warrant immediate termination.

 The purpose of this policy is to make clear to supervisors and employees when corrective action or termination can be imposed.